pearsondesign/pearsondesign.github.io/docs/Electronics/wled-controller.md

 The board design is pretty simple.
 I had 25 boards manufactured by [JLCPCB](https://jlcpcb.com) for less than $10 (including shipping).
 Other competitive services exist for PCB manufacturing however, so do your research before picking one.

 The gerber files can be downloaded [here](./assets/gerber_files.zip).
-You'll need to input these files into the
+You'll need to input these files into whatever service you use for manufacturing.

 ### 3D Prints